JonKing93/Github-Tutorial-Workshop/workshop/new.md

 ### Initialize with README

 The next option is a checkbox indicating whether to initialize the project with a README file.
 A readme is a text document that can provide a summary or information about a project.
 Think of it as analogous to the abstract in a scientific paper.
 Creating a README is optional, but recommended and common practice with Github.
-For this workshop, go ahead and select the checkbox so that the repository includes a repository.
+For this workshop, go ahead and select the checkbox so that the repository includes a readme.

 ### Gitignore